kondratevdev/dotfiles/README.md

 ## Acknowledgements

 Special thanks to **Nikita Sobolev ([@sobolevn](https://github.com/sobolevn))**.
-This dotfiles repository would not be possible without his dotfiles, which inspired the structure and overall approach used here.
+This repository would not be possible without his [dotfiles](https://github.com/sobolevn/dotfiles), which inspired the structure and overall approach used here.